 These oatmeal crackers are a delicious gluten free, allergy friendly snack!
 They have a great flavor that’s lightly sweet and perfectly spiced with cinnamon.
 You will love the crisp crunch of these crackers whether you enjoy them plain or dip them into fruit salsa.

 You know, with all the cracker recipes I’ve made through the years…I had not made a sweet cracker yet.

-No graham crackers or anything like that, which is super weird, because we love graham crackers.
+No graham crackers or anything like that, which is super weird, because we love graham crackers for a snack.

 Well, that’s all changed now, because I decided to try something new the other day when I made these cinnamon sugar oatmeal crackers.
 The first thing my son said when he bit into one was, “Yum, are these graham crackers?”
-They do have a graham cracker like quality, although the texture is a bit different – they aren’t quite as hard as a tradtional graham cracker.
+They do have a graham cracker-like quality, although the texture is a slightly different.

 These are lightly sweetened, and spiced with cinnamon both in the dough and on top of the cracker.
 I made my own oat flour by grinding oats in the food processor.
 The oat flour gives these a nice crunch, and adds some extra fiber to these crackers, too.

 I cut these into triangle shapes for fun, but you can cut them into squares or rectangles if that’s easier!
 Don’t forget to sprinkle on the cinnamon sugar – that’s the perfect finishing touch!

 - Certified Gluten Free Oats – If you are gluten free, you need to use certified gluten free oats so that there isn’t any cross contamination from wheat.
 We like GF Harvest brand oats, but there are other brands to choose from, too.

 - Gluten Free Flour Blend – Namaste Perfect Flour Blend worked well for these crackers.
 I think other brands like Gluten free 123 would also work well.